TL;DR: Understand how a European share plan compares to that in the United States. Detailed report.

 - European option holders are often disadvantaged.
 In much of Europe, employees will be paying a high strike price, and they will be taxed heavily upon exercise as well as sale.
 Leavers often get nothing.

 - There is wide variation in national policy across Europe, with the UK most supportive of employee ownership.
 Regulations and tax frameworks are radically different across Europe.
-The UK’s EMI scheme is most favourable, better than what is available in the US, and France is also good.
+The UK’s EMI scheme is most favorable, better than what is available in the US, and France is also good.
 Other countries, including Germany, lag behind in our opinion.

 If you need an ESOP model for your startup, this is the only one on the net.

-You can check out their report here.
+You can check out their share plan report here.